Kurume Ramen: The Origin of Tonkotsu Ramen

 Characteristics

-Although the taste of Tonkotsu ramens offered in the city Kurume varies depending on each ramen restaurant, typical characteristics of Kurume Ramen are as follows.
+The taste of Tonkotsu Ramen offered in Kurume varies depending on the restaurant, but in general, Kurume Ramen has the following characteristics.

 Broth

-In general, the broth is thick with a strong smell characteristic of pork bones as compared to that of Hakata Ramen, but it varies widely.
-Therefore, some ramen shops in Kurume provide light-tasting pork bone broth.
+The broth is thick and typically has a strong smell from pork bones.
+But it varies widely, and some ramen shops provide even light-tasting pork bone broth.

 Noodles